shreyam-s/CareMinds/README.md

 ## ⭐ CareMinds ⭐

-Parallax Website is a visually stunning web project built using HTML and CSS.
-It is a beautiful and functional website that utilizes the parallax scrolling effect to create an immersive and engaging user experience.
+CareMinds is a platform dedicated to promoting mental well-being.
+Our goal is to help people stay happy, reduce stress, and manage depression and anxiety through supportive content, tools, and resources.